imaNNeo/fl_chart/README.md

 # Let's get started

-First of all you need to add the `fl_chart` in your project.
+First of all, you need to add the `fl_chart` in your project.
 In order to do that, follow [this guide](https://pub.dev/packages/fl_chart/install).

 Then you need to read the docs.
 Start from [here](https://github.com/imaNNeo/fl_chart/blob/main/repo_files/documentations/index.md).